morrownr/88x2bu/README.md

 $ sudo ./install-driver.sh
 $ sudo reboot
 ```
-Note: The installation for Raspberry Pi OS is complete
+Note: The installation for Raspberry Pi OS is complete.

 ### Removal of the Driver: